 [NZ IAS 16.41] Paragraph 41 of NZ IAS 16.
-The square brackets are used only in disclosure of significant accounting policies (e.g. Note 45 to the financial statements) to indicate that the paragraph relates to recognition and measurement requirements, as opposed to presentation and disclosure requirements.
+The square brackets are used to indicate that the paragraph relates to recognition and measurement requirements, as opposed to presentation and disclosure requirements.

 IU 03-11 IFRIC Update March 2011.